joemoose/psiops/docs/zones.md

 # Zones

 Once gameplay shifts from *operational mode* to *combat mode*, the GM organizes your area of action into *zones*.
-These zones divide the battlefield into a connected set of tactical positions, each with a distinct location and tactical significance.
+Zones divide the battlefield into a connected set of tactical positions, each with a distinct location and significance.

-Zones don’t represent mapped areas on a measured grid.
+Zones don't represent mapped areas on a measured grid.
 A single zone might encompass an entire warehouse, or there might be several if crates are scattered throughout.
 A zone could be an entire hilltop or a short corridor ending at a door.
-It all depends on the relevant tactical positions in the surrounding battle area.
+It all depends on the relevant tactical positions in your surrounding battle area.

 You move between zones, not along gridlines.
 Ranges become relationships between zones, not measurements.
-Zones can change based on your actions.
+Zones can change based on your or your enemy's actions.
 Flipping a table could split a zone into two.
-Tossing tear gas would make the zone hazardous to enemy movement.
+Tossing tear gas would make the zone hazardous to cross.

-At a minimum, there are three tactical zones at the start of combat: your squad’s position, your enemy’s position, and the area between the two.
+At a minimum, there are three tactical zones at the start of combat: your squad's position, your enemy's position, and the area between the two.

 ## Movement

-Characters move *between tactical zones* rather than calculating distance and movement rates on a grid.
-Entering an adjacent zone requires **1** movement on your turn during a *combat round*, regardless of the zone’s size.
+You move **across** *tactical zone* boundaries rather than calculating distance and movement rates on a grid.
+Entering an adjacent zone requires **1** movement on your turn during a *combat round*, regardless of the zone's size.
 You can spend your action to move again and enter another adjacent zone.

 Zone boundaries or conditions within a zone can complicate movement:

 - **Difficult terrain** (rubble, standing water, thick smoke): Requires 2 moves to traverse.
-- **Free action**: Slipping through an open interior door or moving within the same tactical zone.
-No movement or action is required.
+- **Free action** (slipping through an open door or moving between objects within the same zone): You don't have to spend a movement or action.
-- **Hazardous environment** (poison gas, flame): Movement through the zone may cause damage without protective gear.
+- **Hazardous environment** (poison gas, flame): Movement through the zone may cause damage without wearing protective gear.

 ## Distances

-The distance between you and a target is measured in tactical *zone* hops, i.e., the number of zones between you and your target.
+The distance between you and a target is measured in hops across *zone*, i.e., the number of zones between you and your target.

 | Hops | Distance | Example |
 | :-: | - | - |